rgierczak/game-puzzle/README.md

 ## How to play ?

-The goal of the game is to display all the numbers in increment order.
+The goal of the game is to display all the numbers in ascending order.

 ## Demo